 This configuration does not include the gateway server role.
 Because of this, all monitored devices must be in the same Active Directory forest as the management server or you must use certificates on both the managed computer and the management server to provide for mutual authentication.

-The single server, single management group resides on a single set of hardware.
-This configuration supports only one instance of each server role and therefore cannot support agent failover between management servers.
+The single server, single management group resides on a single set of hardware or virtual machine.
+This configuration supports only one instance of each server role and therefore does not support agent failover between management servers.

 Operations console to management server: TCP 5724

 Web console to Web console server: TCP 51908 is the default port when you select Windows Authentication.
 If you chose Forms Authentication, the port will be user-defined.